OwwllMan/TheFormulaireProject/README.md

-# TheHackingPinteres -
+# TheFormulaire Project -
 ### Production : https://theformulaireprojectstrasbpurg.herokuapp.com/
 ## 📰 The content

-we created a database, with a rails application, using the ActiveRecord gem.
+we created a application with backend and a database.
 **After cloning the repository, make sure to do :**

 ```sh